 Your Photos are Your Openers

 She'll ask about the trip.
 She'll ask what song you're playing.
 The photos do the work for you.
-If you want the data behind that, start with these dating app photo statistics.

 From "Generic" to "Intriguing"